Skip to Main Content

 Image: Stop sign.
 Permission by Pixabay.com license.

-There typically isn't a set amount of time for searching to determine when to stop your literature search.
 The number of publications located usually won't indicate when to stop unless your review or assignment requirements specify this.
 To summarize our conversations with professors and graduate students, and to draw conclusions from our own literature reviews, we suggest considering these points to decide when to finish your search:

 • Repetition of results with various searches.
 If your search results become repetitive or continue to give the same publications after using various strategies, keywords, and search engines, you may have exhausted your search.